RTduino/RTduino/README.md

 - Unzip the RT-Thread source code file and open RT-Thread Studio

+- [This vedio](https://www.youtube.com/watch?v=fREPLuh-h8k) will also teach you how to import a BSP into RT-Thread Studio as a project

 ![2.2-1](docs/figures/2.2-1.png)

 - In RT-Thread Studio IDE, select `File` -> `Import`, and select `RT-Thread BSP Project into Workspace`